 For example, you can create a Google Calendar and add due dates for each piece of content.

 If you want advanced tools to create a content calendar, you can try CoSchedule or Trello.
 I use Trello for content management.
-It allows adding team members who should be creating the content, write detailed descriptions about the topic, and tag the due date.
+It allows adding team members who should be creating content, writing detailed descriptions about the topic, and tagging the due date.
+In my experience, successful content marketing plans don’t happen without a content calendar everyone can access.

 5. Identify the Best Promotion Channels

 You are producing amazing content, but it won’t be of any worth if you don’t promote it effectively.
-It is crucial to identify where most of your target audience is spending time online.
+When building any content marketing strategy, it is crucial to identify where most of your target audience is spending time online.
+Depending on the size of your company, this is where your marketing funnel might benefit by crossing paths with your public relations people.

-For example, if you sell women accessories, Instagram might be the best channel for you as it has 43% female users.
+For example, if you sell women’s accessories, Instagram might be the best channel for you as it has 43%, female users.
 But, if you aim to advertise to the older generation, YouTube might be a good choice as 70% of 50-64-year-olds use the platform.

 Some of the best ways to promote your content include:

-- Use email marketing to distribute content to your subscribers.
+- Use email marketing to distribute effective content to your subscribers.

 - If you mention any influencers in your content, notify them about it to spread the word about your brand.